- Holidays in France

 If you encounter any problems on holiday that you cannot resolve yourself, we operate a Holiday Helpline, with English speaking staff on hand to give you any assistance you require.
 Details are supplied with your holiday documents.

-These play an important part of Spanish and Portuguese culture and many towns and villages celebrate religious days and other important occasions.
+These play an important part in Spanish and Portuguese culture and many towns and villages celebrate religious days and other important occasions.
 Fiestas can be numerous and often the dates are only confirmed at the last minute.
-Expect firework displays, fairgrounds and live music playing into the early hours.
+Expect firework displays, fairgrounds and loud music playing through the night.

 On public holidays you will find shops and banks are often closed, so make sure you have enough local currency to tide you over.
 And remember, trading laws often do not allow you shopping on a Sunday except in tourist areas.